Your First Month in the Dojo: What to Expect

 In Northeast Calgary since 1985.
 Over 200 students, classes seven days a week.

-Read more »The lineage of Shotokan, from Master Funakoshi to Sensei David Jones.
+Read more »The masters of Shotokan, from Funakoshi to Sensei David Jones.

 Read more »The belt levels, and the kata needed for each grading.